AVA

 Competitive Landscape

-MIXED AVA positions itself as a multi-sided marketplace for the entire fitness ecosystem, a broader ambition than most software providers who focus on a single stakeholder group.
+MIXED AVA positions itself as a B2B SaaS platform for the entire fitness ecosystem, a broader ambition than most software providers who focus on a single stakeholder group.
 The competitive field is fragmented, split between established software vendors for gyms and studios, consumer-facing booking platforms, and niche point solutions for athletes or events.

 Company Positioning Stage / Funding Notable Differentiator Source